JingZhang617/cascaded_rgbd_sod/README.md

 # Rich Annotations
 ![alt text](./Annotations.png)

+For both the new training and testing dataset, we provide binary ground truth annotations, instance level annotations, saliency ranking (0,1,2,3,4, where 4 indicates the most salient instance).
+We also provide the raw annotations of five different annotators.
+In this way, each image will have five binary saliency annotations from five different annotators.

 # New benchmark
 With our new training dataset, we re-train existing RGB-D SOD models, and test on ten benchmark testing dataset, including: SSB (STERE), DES, NLPR, NJU2K, LFSD, SIP, DUT-RGBD, RedWeb-S and our COME-E and COME-H. Please find saliency maps of retained models at (constantly updating): https://drive.google.com/drive/folders/1lCE8OHeqNdjhE4--yR0FFib2C5DBTgwn?usp=sharing